JakePartusch/serverlessui/README.md

 1. **Deploy your static website**

-   Finally, tell the Serverless UI where to find your website's static files
+   Finally, tell the Serverless UI where to find your website's static files.

    ```shell
    sui deploy --dir="./dist"